Ribot (horse): Assessment

 Timeform awarded Ribot a rating of 133 in 1955, six pounds behind the British-trained sprinter Pappa Fourway.
 In 1956 he was given a rating of 142, making him the highest-rated horse in Europe.

-A Century of Champions, written by John Randall and Tony Morris and published by Portway Press Limited, states that photographs show Sea-Bird winning the Prix de l'Arc de Triomphe by only four and a half lengths (and not by the official six lengths).
-Thus, Ribot's triumph (correctly by eight and half lengths and not by an official six lengths) in the race is de facto the largest winning distance.
-His Timeform rating is also based on the wrong official winning distance of his Prix de l'Arc de Triomphe victory.
-Hence, there is reason to think that he should have been rated higher.
-In the same book, Randall and Morris rated Ribot the third-best racehorse of the 20th century, behind Sea Bird and Secretariat.
-As both Sea Bird and Secretariat never raced beyond the age of three, Ribot was the highest-rated horse in absolute terms.
+A Century of Champions, written by John Randall and Tony Morris, states that photographs show Sea-Bird winning the Prix de l'Arc de Triomphe by only four and a half lengths (and not by the official six lengths).
+Thus, they argue that Ribot's triumph (correctly by eight and half lengths and not by an official six lengths) in the race is de facto the largest winning distance.
+Randall and Morris rate Ribot the third-best racehorse of the 20th century, behind Sea Bird and Secretariat.

 In La Gazzetta dello Sport's poll, Ribot was named the fourth-greatest Italian athlete of the 20th century.
 The Premio Ribot at Capannelle Racecourse is named in his honour, and he has been named Horse of the Century in Italy.